 statement

-The splitting of ourselves from within, from each other and from other beings, from place and memory have been central concerns of my work for three decades.
-Belonging is a relationship with place, a sense of being, something begat of symbiosis, of need and desire.
-The abrogation of belonging runs through every dimension of extinction we face and that we as humans are the face of.
-Natural processes of transformation, practices and principles of conflict healing, spiritual ecology, and the notion that the source of change is from within are the bedrock of my ethos as artist and citizen.
-To be changed is to create change.
+Repairing the splitting - of ourselves from within, from each other and from other beings, from place and memory - are central concerns of my work.
+Belonging is a relationship and an ontogeny.
+The abrogation of belonging runs through every dimension of extinction we face and that we, as humans, are the face of.

 '(Alter Altar is…) One of the great shows of our times.'